narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 comments: true
 ---

-Yesterday Liquid, a federated sidechain run by Blockstream, was compromised and 4,000 BTC was taken from its bridge by a whitehat hacker:
+Yesterday Liquid, a federated sidechain created by Blockstream, was compromised and 4,000 BTC was taken from its bridge by a whitehat hacker:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We are aware of a security incident on <a href="https://x.com/Liquid_BTC?ref_src=twsrc%5Etfw">@Liquid_BTC</a>.
 Purported white-hat hackers have withdrawn ~4,000 BTC (~$320 million) from the Liquid Federation wallet.
 The <a href="https://x.com/Blockstream?ref_src=twsrc%5Etfw">@Blockstream</a> team is working on contacting them on-chain with a signed message.<br><br>What we know so far is that the funds…</p>&mdash; Liquid Network 🌊 (@Liquid_BTC) <a href="https://x.com/Liquid_BTC/status/2096696272447218108?ref_src=twsrc%5Etfw">September 6, 2026</a></blockquote> <script async src="https://platform.x.com/widgets.js" charset="utf-8"></script>

 This is a very quick post on what happend and a few thoughts.
 This is all unfolding, so it's quite likely I got something wrong.
 I'll try to post updates and corrections quickly as I understand them.
 Also, please keep in mind that Bitcoin itself was not compromised.
 As far as I know, this has nothing to do with a bug or issue in Bitcoin itself.

-There are a few important things to understand how about this hack:
+There are a few important things to understand about this hack:

 ## The bug